hbi99/x10.js/README.md

 # x10.js
 Using __x10.js__, long-running scripts can run in a dedicated thread and thereby have a non-blocking effect on the UI-thread.
-In Firefox and Safari, the dedicated thread runs even faster than in UI-thread (up to ten times).
+In Firefox and Safari, the dedicated thread runs even faster than in UI-thread (in some cases, ten times faster).

 The interface towards __x10.js__ is very easy and and migrating to / from __x10.js__ have minimal impact on your code.